 For even more slip resistance, you can add ground-up polymer such as SureGrip to the Vexcon product, she says, but no more than 3 ounces per gallon.
 “Sealers tend to be problematic as is.
 When you start adding other things to them, you have to be careful not to create a new problem.”

 If clients are really concerned about a slick surface, they should opt for a penetrating instead of an acrylic sealer.
 She says she has used Hydrozo Silane 40, a penetrating sealer from BASF, with good results.
-A silane sealer, which won’t affect the color of the concrete or increase the gloss, is a great choice for those seeking the look of natural stone, she adds.
+A silane sealer won’t affect the color of the concrete or increase the gloss.
+This make it a great choice for those seeking the look of natural stone, she adds.

 Brown also cautions contractors to be aware of the amount of acrylic sealer they are putting down.
 “The more you put down, the smoother and slipperier the surface gets.
 Too much and you’ll get sealer failure.”